sadofriod/deskgame/docs/test-cases/boundary-tests.md

 ## Shared Fixtures

-- Default playerCount = 0, gameState = wait, currentFloor = 1, currentStage = night.
+- Default playerCount = 1, gameState = wait, currentRound = 0, currentStage = lobby.
 - Valid player count range is 5-10.
-- Stage order is night -> action -> env -> actionResolve -> hurt -> talk -> vote.
+- Stage order is lobby -> roleSelection -> bet -> action -> settlement -> discussionVote -> review.

 ## CreateRoom

 ### Success

-- Given ownerOpenId and roleConfig valid
+- Given ownerOpenId and roomConfig valid
 - When CreateRoom is submitted
-- Then RoomCreated is emitted with gameState = wait, currentFloor = 1, currentStage = night
+- Then RoomCreated is emitted with gameState = wait, currentRound = 0, currentStage = lobby
+- And a unique 6-digit roomCode is generated

 ### Validation

 - Reject missing ownerOpenId
-- Reject missing roleConfig
+- Reject missing roomConfig
 - Ensure requestId is required and used for idempotency

 ## JoinRoom